 We both agreed that sending snail mail is a lost art that needs to make a comeback…and soon!
 When looking to brighten someone’s day, there is almost no better way than to send them a special note in the mail.
 After all, who doesn’t like to discover a “little special something” mixed in with all the bills and advertisements when retrieving mail from the mailbox?

-When was the last time you sent or received snail mail?
+CHALLENGE: When was the last time you sent or received snail mail?
 Is there someone who might benefit from receiving a special note from you?
 Why not take a moment to write a few kind and encouraging words on a cheery notecard and drop it in the mail this week—or, if possible, deliver it in person.
 These are the things of which authentic connection is made!

 Need a little inspiration on what to send?
 Check out these whimsical and inspirational cards.
 (They are some of my favorites!)